dsandor/datamatrix/README.md

 3. **Implementation**: The trie structure is automatically created when saving or accessing JSON files.

+## Progress Tracking

+The application includes a comprehensive progress tracking system to monitor file processing, row enumeration, and system status:

+### Key Features

+1. **S3 File Processing Progress**: Tracks the progress of listing, downloading, and processing files from S3.

+2. **Row Enumeration**: Monitors the progress of processing rows within each CSV file, showing counts and percentages.

+3. **Idle Status Detection**: Automatically detects when the system is idle and tracks idle duration.

+4. **Progress Bar Visualization**: Provides a visual representation of progress for operations with known total counts.

+5. **API Access**: Exposes progress information through the `/api/progress` endpoint for integration with monitoring tools or frontends.

+### Implementation Details

+- Progress updates are displayed in the console logs during processing.
+- The system automatically transitions to an idle state after 5 seconds of inactivity.
+- Progress tracking is thread-safe and can handle concurrent operations.
+- Status updates include both numeric progress (current/total) and percentage completion.

 ## How It Works

 The application: